-PTC updated its Turnpike revenue projections in March 2024 based on CDM Smith's updated traffic and revenue forecast through 2054 as documented in its 2024 Bring Down Letter (the "2024 Bring Down Letter").
-The 2024 Bring Down Letter reflects updated assessments of economic growth trends, normalization of traffic trends after the COVID-19 pandemic, modifications to E-ZPass and Toll By Plate penetration rates, as well as AET user behaviors.
-In addition, the revenue forecast accounts for planned annual toll increases through 2054.
+PTC updated its Turnpike revenue projections in April 2025 based on CDM Smith's updated traffic and revenue forecast through 2055 as documented in its 2025 Bring Down Letter.
+The 2025 Bring Down Letter reflects updated reporting related to the conversion to ORT on a portion of the System, revised categorizations of passenger and commercial vehicles to reflect the axle-and height classifications implemented in January 2025, assessments of economic growth trends, full removal of recessionary pressures, modifications to E-ZPass and Toll By Plate penetration rates, as well as AET user behaviors.
+In addition, the revenue forecast accounts for planned annual toll increases through 2055.

-A detailed discussion of these updates and CDM Smith's assessment can be reviewed in the 2024 Bring Down Letter which is available on the Commission's investor relations site.
+A detailed discussion of these updates and CDM Smith's assessment can be reviewed in the 2025 Bring Down Letter which is available on the Commission's website under Investor Relations.